 How to ask better questions to improve the safety of work

 A few years ago, we were on a drilling rig in Queensland.
-It was a rainy day and we were sitting in the shed with the rig workers of our drilling contractor, having a natter about the day the day, but also building relationships and rapport so we could understand their workplace better.
+It was a rainy day and we were sitting in the shed with the rig workers of our drilling contractor, having a natter about the day, but also building relationships and rapport so we could understand their workplace better.

 We asked a very general question, it wasn’t safety related as such.
 Mostly, it was driven by curiosity and empathy.
 “Is there anything we can do to make things better for you?”
 The response was one we’ve never forgotten.
 “You can give us our f***ing thongs back!”